skip to content

 PLSS Point Data Standard for Minnesota

-This standard is currently under Public Review and has not yet been adopted by the Minnesota Geospatial Advisory Council.
+This standard has not yet been adopted by the Minnesota Geospatial Advisory Council.

 The Public Land Survey System (PLSS) established corners which form the framework for many geospatial datasets.
 In Minnesota, counties are responsible for maintaining the PLSS.
 Minnesota Statute 381.12 provides the requirements for PLSS corner certification.
 There is no statute which governs standards for coordinate determination and maintenance of the related geospatial data.

 The purpose of this standard is to provide a single, commonly accepted set of attribute specifications (field name, type, length, and order) for transferring and aggregating PLSS point data in Minnesota.
+It may also be used for other cadastral point data, such as local control points.
+It is intended to be used when data is being transferred between organizations.
+Use of the standard will improve the ability to share data resources by reducing incompatibilities when acquiring, processing and disseminating PLSS point data.
 It does not attempt to define internal data capture or storage specifications for data producers.

 Standard and Supporting Materials